Aquarium

 Saltwater Aquarium Basics

-Keeping a saltwater aquarium is not as difficult as many people believe, it's just a little more involved.
-The following is a very basic overview of how to set-up and maintain the beginner saltwater aquarium.
+Keeping a saltwater aquarium is not as difficult as many people believe, but it is a little more involved than a freshwater setup.
+The following is a very basic overview of how to set up and maintain the beginner saltwater aquarium.

 Research

-The first step before you run out to purchase an aquarium for saltwater is to do a little homework.
-Take the time to think about what kinds of fish you would like to keep, because this will effect everything from tank size to feeding.
+The first step before purchasing an aquarium for saltwater is to do research.
+Take the time to think about what kinds of fish you would like to keep because this will affect everything from tank size to feeding.
 Be sure the fish you want to keep will make good tank mates and be aware of their adult size.
-Keeping up with fish information will help prevent losses.
+Researching each fish or coral before purchase will keep you informed on what is a good fit for your tank.
+Adding the wrong fish or too many fish at once could cost you all your progress and livestock.

 Aquarium Size

-The smallest recommended size is a 30 gallon aquarium, and for saltwater, bigger is always better.
+For saltwater, as with any aquarium, bigger is always better.
 A large marine ecosystem can better handle the daily fluctuations in water quality than a small ecosystem.
 We have found that 55 gallons is a perfect beginner aquarium size.
-A 55 gallon tank will allow for several types of fish and it is large enough to maintain a stable environment.
-Keep in mind, that while it is possible to keep a very small saltwater tank, we recommend that only those aquarists with prior saltwater experience attempt it.
+A 55-gallon tank will allow for several types of fish and is large enough to maintain a stable environment.
+Keep in mind that while it is possible to keep a very small saltwater tank, we recommend that only those aquarists with prior saltwater experience attempt it.

 Setting Up Your Aquarium